-- Effective use of appropriate pre-employment checks - Modern Slavery e-learning available for SDS personnel - Supplier selection checks.
+- Effective use of appropriate pre-employment checks in all instances; - Modern Slavery e-learning mandatory for all SDS personnel; - Supplier selection checks.

-This statement is made voluntarily pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our slavery and human trafficking statement for the financial year ending 31 March 2021.
-It was approved by the board on 17 December 2021.
+This statement is made voluntarily pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our slavery and human trafficking statement for the financial year ending 31 March 2022.
+It was approved by the board on 21 September 2022.